 - Compass board over the pool

-- Compass return to fit plant room & coping stones
+- Compass return to fit plant room and coping stones

-- Compass works with trusted Ventilation contractor to install duct work for air control system & pool heating
+- Compass works with trusted trusted ventilation contractors to install duct work for air control systems and pool heating

-- Contractor returns to install plasterboard, finishes & flooring.
+- Contractor returns to install plasterboard, finishes and flooring

 Installation into a Compass Built Building